AdobeDocs/commerce-knowledge-base.en/help/help-center-guide/help-center/magento-help-center-user-guide.md

 It's not possible to delete the list of Shared Access users with the Share Name of *Cloud Shared Access from MAG[XYZ]*.
 These are retained for informational/audit purposes.

-However, once you have revoked the permissions on those Shared Access users, they will no longer have said access.
+However, once you have revoked the permissions on those Shared Access users, they will no longer have that access.

 For more information, please refer to the [Manage User Access](https://experienceleague.adobe.com/docs/commerce-cloud-service/user-guide/project/user-access.html?lang=en#manage-users-from-the-project-web-interface) documentation on our Commerce on Cloud Infrastructure Guide.